Feyerabend/bb/workbook/ch05/parsers/README.md

     - Suitable for ambiguous grammars but slower compared to LL and LR parsers for regular use.

 3. Metcalfe Parser:
-	- Through a separate program, can it parse a diverse set of grammars.
+	- Through a separate program, can it parse a diverse set of grammars which makes it reprogrammable.
-	- Useful in educational purpose as it is easy to understand the principles of parsing.
+	- Useful in educational purposes as it is easy to understand the principles of parsing.

 4. LL(1) Parsing:
 	- Strengths: Easy to implement, efficient for simple grammars, and guarantees linear parsing time for LL(1) grammars.